 Masters tuition fee deposits for international students

-If you are a self-funded international student starting a Masters course in September 2019, you are required to pay a tuition fee deposit of £2,000.
+If you are a self-funded international student starting a Masters course at Sussex, you are required to pay a tuition fee deposit of £2,000.

 The University of Sussex is committed to providing the best possible experience to international students studying Masters Degrees.
-To help the University plan resources and to demonstrate the commitment needed to sponsor students with visa applications, if you are a self-funded international student starting a Masters course in September 2019 we will require you to pay a tuition fee deposit of £2,000.
+To help the University plan resources and to demonstrate the commitment needed to sponsor students with visa applications, if you are a self-funded international student starting a Masters course at Sussex, we require you to pay a tuition fee deposit of £2,000.
 This will ensure that the University can deliver excellent service, and support you with your visa application.

 This deposit is to be paid after you have met all your academic and language conditions and accepted an offer.
 A Confirmation of Acceptance for Studies (CAS) is required for the Tier 4 general student visa application and the University will issue this once the deposit has been paid and any other requirements satisfied.
 Please note that we only start to issue CASs from June.

 The right for you to ask for a refund of the deposit is very limited once you have accepted an offer and paid the deposit (find out more about refunds).

 Who is required to pay a tuition fee deposit?